Harrison, New York: Geography

-Harrison is a town and village in Westchester County, New York, approximately 22 mi northeast of Manhattan, New York City.
-According to the United States Census Bureau, the town (and coterminous village) has a total area of 17.4 sqmi, of which 16.8 sqmi is land and 0.6 sqmi, or 3.22%, is water.
+Harrison is an affluent town and village in Westchester County, New York, approximately 22 mi northeast of Manhattan, New York City.
+According to the U.S. Census Bureau, the town (and coterminous village) has a total area of 17.4 sqmi, of which 16.8 sqmi is land and 0.6 sqmi, or 3.22%, is water.
 The population was 27,472 at the 2010 census.

 The distance from Harrison Station to Grand Central Terminal in Midtown Manhattan is about 27 mi.

 Harrison is bordered by North Castle, White Plains, Rye town, Rye city, Mamaroneck, and Scarsdale.
 The New England Thruway (I-95) runs through the town (without any interchanges), as well as the Cross Westchester Expressway and the Hutchinson River Parkway.
 I-684 passes through Harrison and ends at the Cross Westchester Expressway and the Hutchinson Parkway.

 Climate

 Areas and neighborhoods

 The boundaries of the town of Harrison are the approximate shape of a figure-eight.
 The southern half is known as simply Harrison, or downtown, while the hamlets of Purchase and West Harrison are located in the northern portion of the town.
-The "downtown" southern half of Harrison is divided into four general areas: Brentwood Plaza, Sunnyridge, Sterling Ridge/The Trails, and the Village part of Harrison.
+The "downtown" southern half of Harrison is divided into four general areas: Brentwood Plaza, Sunny Ridge, Sterling Ridge/The Trails, and the Village part of Harrison.

 West Harrison is an isolated community, lodged between a tall hill bordered by a lake, Interstate 287, a tall relatively steep hill, and a cliff at the northern edge.
 Because of this, there is a general lack of street entrances.
 There is really only one road into it, although there are a few other "back" ways into it.
 The road is called Lake Street, flanked on one side by Silver Lake Park, bordering the lake, and by a small business district on the other side of the street.
 West Harrison contains the Passidomo Veterans Memorial Park and Pool and the Leo Mintzer Center.
 West Harrison also contains the site of the Battle of White Plains from the Revolutionary War.
-Silver Lake is also the home of Buckout Road, which was said to have been a home of witches, albinos, and slaughters.
+West Harrison is also the home of Buckout Road, which was said to have been a home of witches, albinos, and slaughters.

-Purchase is a more secluded area of Harrison, with winding roads and deep woods.
-The houses are larger, in often cases whole swaths of land developed in the late twentieth century, and early 2000s, comparably younger in age to the rest of the town.